Cecil B. DeMille: Losing interest in theater

-1913–1914: Entering films
+1913–1914: entering films

-Desiring a change of scene, Cecil B. DeMille, Jesse Lasky, Sam Goldfish (later Samuel Goldwyn), and a group of East Coast businessmen created the Jesse L. Lasky Feature Play Company in 1913 over which DeMille became director-general.
+Desiring a change of scene, DeMille, Lasky, Sam Goldfish (later Samuel Goldwyn), and a group of East Coast businessmen created the Jesse L. Lasky Feature Play Company in 1913, of which DeMille became director-general.
 Lasky and DeMille were said to have sketched out the organization of the company on the back of a restaurant menu.
 As director-general, DeMille's job was to make the films.
-In addition to directing, DeMille was the supervisor and consultant for the first year of films made by the Lasky Feature Play Company.
-Sometimes, he directed scenes for other directors at the Feature Play Company in order to release films on time.
-Moreover, when he was busy directing other films, he would co-author other Lasky Company scripts as well as create screen adaptations that others directed.
+In addition to directing, he was the supervisor and consultant for the first year of films the company made.
+Sometimes, he directed scenes for other directors at the company in order to release films on time.
+Moreover, he co-authored other Lasky Company scripts and created screen adaptations that others directed.